Guide to tag-a-longs

 How to help a child use a tag-a-long

-Watch out children can even fall fast asleep as they’re being towed along.
-On a trailer cycle, if they fall asleep they generally fall off…
+Watch out, children can even fall fast asleep as they’re being towed along.
+On a trailer cycle, if they fall asleep they generally fall off.
+Tag-along trailers are a good alternative.

 Is a tag-a-long or tow bar the right choice for you?